 By Wariya I.

-Jim Francis, who directed Eat Me! along with his dedicated makeshift crew, won the title of “Darkest Film” at the 60 Second Film Festival 2020 which was held at Whitelines on February 20th 2020.
-Although it’s playful title may suggest it were a shallow bit of fast entertainment, this powerful 60 second short is a reflection of our consumption, specifically of the overindulgence of meat which life-swapping premise may raise question about our coexistence as living beings among the “animal kingdom”.
+Jim Francis, who directed Eat Me! along with his dedicated makeshift crew, won the title of “Darkest Film” at the 60 Second Film Festival 2020 which was held at Whitelines on February 20th, 2020.
+Although its playful title may suggest it were a shallow bit of fast entertainment, this powerful 60 second short is a reflection of our consumption, specifically of the overindulgence of meat which life-swapping premise may raise a question about our coexistence as living beings among the “animal kingdom”.

-Jason Kai Kennedy who was part of the film crew said, “What is dark is the reality that we show in the film.
+Foodies OFFICIAL Asia asked Jason Kai Kennedy who was part of the film crew and he said, “What is dark is the reality that we show in the film.
 We are simply reversing the roles between animals and humans and dramatizing to push home the hedonistic and selfish attitudes– which all of us humans are responsible for.”

 The 60 Seconds Film Festival is a film festival organised by Oliver Wolfson of Whiteline who has always been a big supporter of the film community in Bangkok.
 This film festival started in 2006 and has grown a reputation among independent filmmakers and young filmmakers.